GENERAL PROGRAM ADMINISTRATION

 If it

-becomes necessary to suspend an existing Volume 2 procedure, administrative
+becomes necessary to suspend an existing policy procedure, administrative legal

-legal form or process, or other policy directive during the research and
+form or process, or other policy directive during the research and analysis

-analysis phase, the CSS Director or Policy Analyst Unit will instruct you to do
+phase, the CSS Director or Policy Analyst Unit will instruct you to do so.
+Otherwise, do not suspend an existing policy

 3. After thorough research and analysis involving all appropriate parties, a decision will be reached.
 The question and final decision will then be communicated to all child support staff statewide by CSS, and to all AG staff by the AGO.
 Some questions and answers will be disseminated to CSS staff and AGO staff in monthly CSS Question & Answer memos.
 Changes or clarifications will be made to CSS Volume 2 policy if needed.